 Child safety: commitment and policy (PDF 331kb) This policy applies to all staff, volunteers, and contractors in the school environment, whether they work in direct contact with children or young people.
 This policy also applies to school council members where indicated.
 The policy will apply to the school environment and covers both school hours and outside of school hours.

-Child safety: responding and reporting obligations policy and procedures (PDF 272kb) The purpose of this policy is to ensure that all staff and members of our school community understand the various legal and other reporting obligations related to child safety that apply to Bunyip Primary School.
+The purpose of this policy is to ensure that all staff and members of our school community understand the various legal and other reporting obligations related to child safety that apply to Bunyip Primary School.

 Working with children check policy (PDF 206kb) To maintain the safety and high standards of care and responsibility to all students and members of the Bunyip Primary School community by;